 Who can take part in Yoga?

 Anyone, all different ages, shapes and sizes.
 It is suitable for everyone.
 You don’t need to be flexible to take part.
 So, if you’re pregnant and looking for ways to relax or stay fit, you might want to consider antenatal yoga.
+If your new to yoga it is best to start in your second trimester.

 What are the benefits of antenatal yoga?